 While you search on google, various good eCommerce platforms can power your dropshipping business.
-Shopify remains one of the most popular platforms for merchants, and I am also using this in my all dropshipping stores.
-That is the reason Shopify is:
+Shopify remains one of the most popular platforms for merchants, and I am also using this in all my dropshipping stores.

 Beginner-friendly — As a beginner, Shopify is one of the easiest and beginner-friendly platforms available.
 It has a lot of features and functions, but it doesn’t get overpowering.
 The company does an outstanding job of explaining how to use its software to merchants.

 Friendly to dropshippers — One of the best aspects of Shopify is that the platform is well-suited to dropshipping.
-Oberlo, a dropshipping tool that only works with Shopify, and there are lots of other dropshipping apps with unlimited product import.
+Oberlo is a dropshipping tool that only works with Shopify, and there are lots of other dropshipping apps with unlimited product import.

 Ultimate Features — Shopify is jam-packed with amazing features that make it easy to start an eCommerce business (not just a website).
-Shopify provides services to manage your sales, marketing, and payments in addition to its online store builder, which allows you to design and set up your site.
+Shopify provides services to manage your sales, marketing, promotions, and payments.
+In addition to its online store builder, which allows you to design and set up your store within a day.

 How to start a dropshipping business?